mit-cml/tfjs-extension-tool/tutorial.md

 python -m appinventor.tfjs mobilenet com.example.mobilenet.LookExtension
 ```

 This will create a new directory called LookExtension in your current directory.
-It will create a template LookExtension.java file for your App Inventor extension as well as retrieve all of the mobel data needed for MobileNet.
+It will create a template LookExtension.java file for your App Inventor extension as well as retrieve all of the model data needed for MobileNet.

 ## Edit app.js